somnambulist-tech/sync-it/readme.md

  * phar archive
  * support for .env files (including overrides)
  * docker container resolution from a specified name
+ * groups to start/stop multiple tasks at the same time

 ## Setup